Canada: Popular destination for international students

-International students visa allows you to work on-campus and off-campus.
-You should always check first with your university’s international student office for all the rules and regulations with respect to part-time work before your start working.
+The international student visa allows you to work on-campus and off-campus.
+You should always check first with your university’s international student office for all the rules and regulations with respect to part-time work before you start working.

 You may qualify to work on or off-campus for up to 20 hours during university semesters and full-time during breaks such as the winter or summer holidays, without a work permit.
 To qualify, you must:

 - Be a full-time student